10 Hottest New Recycled Clothing Brands of the Year

 No, recycled apparel brands are not necessarily cheaper than fast fashion brands.
 However, they are certainly better for the environment.

-Recycling waste materials to make sustainable clothes can be costly, and part of that cost does need to be passed on to the consumer.
+Recycling waste materials to make sustainable clothes can be costly, and brands must pass part of that cost to consumers.
 However, in return, they do produce high-quality clothing that is made to last, which is the exact opposite of fast fashion.

 Using recycled textiles means less waste in landfills and fewer raw materials consumed, which justifies a slightly higher price range.